azamat6037/azamat_portfolio/README.md

 # azamat_portfolio
-In this repository, I have uploaded my personally written code in Python, R and SQL.
+In this repository, I upload my personal projects written in Python, R and SQL.